AbhisekM2000/HP3-Term-Project-Group-3/Kernels/im2col/README.md

 ## Im2Col based convolution

 **Note: This README describes the implementation in im2col.cu.
-The differences in im2col_single.cu and im2col2.cu are highlighted in our presentation, and are reproduced here for reference:**
-* im2col_single.cu: Naive implementation.
-Iterates over each image in batch.
-Uses normal GEMM.
-* im2col2.cu: Faster implementation.
-A single kernel launch iterates over each image in batch, instead of multiple kernels launched (as in im2col_single).
-But number of threads for the launch is same as im2col_single.
-Uses batched GEMM.
+The differences in im2col_single.cu**
 * im2col.cu: Fastest implementation.
-A single kernel is launched which parallely processes each image in the batch, ie launching with batch size times the number of threads in im2col_single (and im2col2).
-Uses batched GEMM.
+A single kernel is launched which parallely processes each image in the batch, Uses batched GEMM.
 * Comparison for the three implementations is provided in the slides.
 * More details on the implementation are present as comments within the codes.